Sing for Absolution: Background

-Video
+Music video

-This video was produced by ARK of Sheffield, UK, and released in May 2004.
-It depicts a populated civilised planet, probably a New Earth on which humans have settled.
-The camera's POV begins with a city, possibly London, firing missiles off-camera.
+The music video for "Sing for Absolution" was produced by ARK of Sheffield, UK, and released in May 2004.
+It depicts a far future setting, beginning with a city residing populated exoplanet, firing missiles at a target.
 As the camera pans left, the viewer can see massive walls of ice that suggest the leading edge of an encroaching glacier.
-This is the apparent target for the weapons.
-Muse is then shown to be on a very large, futuristic rocketship launching into space.
+This is the apparent target for the missiles being fired.
+Shortly afterwards, it cuts to a larger view of the city itself, and following it, Muse is shown to be on a large spacecraft preparing for spaceflight.
 Leaving the atmosphere, they pass by space debris and an enormous video screen which features a beautiful, coyly smiling woman along with the message, "Be prepared... the ice age is coming".

-Muse's rocket then docks with a 'Cryo Module' that is housing hundreds of people in a state of cryogenic suspension, which is revealed in the extended version of the video.
-It could be speculated that Muse's mission is to populate their destination planet.
-The spacecraft and its attached module enter a hyperdrive-like wormhole.
-The ship eventually exits into an asteroid field above an orange planet.
+Muse's rocket then docks with another spacecraft housing cryonics units intended to hold a large amount of people in suspended animation, named the "Cryo Module".
+It is currently holding hundreds of people in the said state of suspended animation as well, which is revealed in the extended version of the video.
+The spacecraft and its attached module shortly use a warp drive to travel a presumably long distance to low-earth orbit.
+The ship eventually exits into an asteroid field above the deserted Earth.
 The pilot (Bellamy) steers the ship to avoid colliding with the asteroids but ends up failing to completely avoid an especially large one.
-The cryo module collides with it, damaging the docking collar and sending them somewhat out of control.
-The cryo module is detached, and the spacecraft gains speed as it enters the orange planet's atmosphere.
-The brakes on the ship fail, and they crash, sliding a very large distance from the incredible speed.
-Muse is next seen standing on a cliff, looking out over a large landscape.
-As the camera zooms out, the Houses of Parliament and Big Ben in London can be seen, completely in ruin buried beneath large collections of dirt and sand.
-It can be speculated that they are the last remaining survivors on the planet, however, the final shot of the detached Cryo Module drifting in space implies that the last surviving humans are actually those left frozen inside, ending the video on a darkly ironic note.
+The cryonics collides with the asteroid, damaging the docking systems of both, leading them to lose control of their flight.
+The cryonics module is detached due to the damage of the docking systems, and the spacecraft gains speed as it enters the Earth's atmosphere.
+The air brakes on the ship are attempted to be deployed but causes both of the horizontal stabilizers to break off completely due to the stresses of atmospheric entry, and they promptly crash.
+The broken spacecraft slides a very large distance from the incredible speed, but manages to leave the crew and most of the airframe intact.
+The crew leave the spacecraft, as Muse is next seen standing on a cliff, looking out over a large landscape.
+As the camera zooms out, the Houses of Parliament and Big Ben in London are revealed, completely in ruin buried beneath large collections of dirt and sand.
+It can be speculated that they are the last remaining survivors on the planet, however, the final shot of the detached cryonics module drifting in space implies that the last surviving humans are actually those left frozen inside, ending the video on a darkly ironic note.